hotwax/oms-documentation/Inventory/Update Inventory.md

 # Update Inventory API

-Updates the inventory of products in HotWax.
+Updates the inventory of products in HotWax by logging a variance of the inputted amount.
 To update inventory you will need to call the endpoint with the POST method.
-The actual inventory is changed by getting the inventory variance in the input parameter.

 Example:

 ```
-Inventory in HotWax = 10
+Inventory in HotWax: 10
-Variance = -2
+Variance: -2
-Updated inventory in HotWax = 10 - 2 = 8
+Updated inventory in HotWax: 8
 ```

 ## Request